-Based on that work, we recommend that the provost's office instruct teaching units to adopt in their bylaws a customized portfolio approach to evaluation of teaching on a recurring basis for all faculty in the teaching unit, particularly for purposes of tenure, promotion, multi-year appointment, and award decisions.
+To implement the new approach, teaching units are instructed to adopt in their bylaws a customized portfolio approach to evaluation of teaching on a recurring basis for all faculty in the teaching unit, particularly for purposes of tenure, promotion, multi-year appointment, and award decisions.
 Portfolios should include measures of peer, student, and self-assessment selected from the menu below or devised by individual units.
 The interlinked measures that comprise a portfolio are meant to be viewed holistically, with SETs customarily weighted for no more than 50 percent of the portfolio.